Aruba Wireless vs Cisco Meraki Wireless LAN comparison

 Pros

-"The artificial intelligence feature is very good.""The most valuable feature of Juniper Wireless Access Points (AP Series) is the ability to troubleshoot ports on the network.
+"The most valuable feature of Juniper Wireless Access Points (AP Series) is the ability to troubleshoot ports on the network.
 Additionally, when there is an update on the APs they are able to reboot quickly reducing downtime.
-Other solutions have a longer downtime when updates are done.""The most useful feature of Juniper Wireless AP is the reporting Marvis.""The solution is stable.""With Mist, every Wednesday they roll out new features.""In terms of reporting, in terms of all the user reports, it's very rich.""You can easily monitor, manage, and cover all your IT equipment.""The most valuable feature of the solution is Marvis, the AI-driven network management system."
+Other solutions have a longer downtime when updates are done.""In terms of reporting, in terms of all the user reports, it's very rich.""You can easily monitor, manage, and cover all your IT equipment.""The solution is pretty generic and easy to use.""It provides private network access, helping us protect our company’s devices.""The simplicity is great.""The most valuable feature of Juniper Mist is the Virtual Network Assistant, powered by artificial intelligence.""The most useful feature of Juniper Wireless AP is the reporting Marvis."

 More Juniper Mist Wireless Access Points Pros →